Ritsumeikan Asia Pacific University

 Subjects Not Counted Towards Graduation 0

-Common Education Subjects Japanese Language Subjects 16 40 At least 124 credits
+Common Education Subjects Japanese Language Subjects 16 40 At least 124 Credits

 Required Common Liberal Arts Subjects 4